Devils set sights on rebuilding in wake of departing talent

 New Jersey acquired two draft picks, including the Islanders’ first-round selection this year, as well as minor-league forwards A.J.
 Greer and Mason Jobst.

-The move came in advance of the NHL’s trading deadline on Monday, and with the Devils sitting seventh in the East Division standings and 14 points out of contention with 19 games remaining before their game at Buffalo later in the day.
+The move came in advance of the NHL’s trading deadline on Monday, and with the Devils sitting seventh in the East Division standings and remaining 14 points out of contention with 18 games left following a 6-3 win at Buffalo later in the day.

 Zajac, a valuable two-way center, was in his 15th season with New Jersey, while Palmieri is an 11-year veteran and was completing his sixth season with the Devils.